Questions about PL1s

 What happens if a referring entity refuses to complete the PL1 Screening Form?

 The nursing facility must not accept an admission from a hospital without a PL1.
-The nursing facility should contact the referring entity to let them know that the they cannot admit without the PL1.
-If the refusing referring entity is a hospital, please email the hospital name, name of the staff person you spoke with, what attempts were made to get the PL1 from the hospital, and a direct telephone number (not a general hospital line) to: firstname.lastname@example.org and email@example.com.
+The nursing facility should contact the referring entity to let them know that they cannot admit a person without the PL1.
+If the refusing referring entity is a hospital, please email the hospital name, name of the staff person you spoke with, what attempts were made to get the PL1 from the hospital, and a direct telephone number (not a general hospital line) to: PASRR.Support@hhsc.state.tx.us.

-What does the RA do if they don—t know the date of the last annual physical examination to enter on the PL1?
+What does the RE do if they don’t know the date of the last annual physical examination to enter on the PL1?

 If the hospital discharge paperwork is available, consult dates provided.
 Contact the referring entity to determine the date or consult with family.
 A general estimate is acceptable.
-For example, if the family states last summer, use May 1, 2014, for the date of the last annual physical examination.
+For example, if the family states last summer, use a date from that year, or the date of the last annual physical examination.

 Where does the physician sign the PL1?